renatoviolin/ai-kanban-prd/LINKEDIN_POST.md

 # LinkedIn Post Draft

-**Headline:** 🚀 Bridging Project Management & AI: Introducing AI-Kanban
+**Headline:** 🚀 From Idea to Spec in Seconds: Introducing SpecFlow AI

-Excited to open-source my latest project, **AI-Kanban** – a next-generation project management tool that leverages Large Language Models to automate technical documentation.
+Excited to open-source my latest project, **SpecFlow AI** – a next-generation project management tool that leverages Large Language Models to automate technical documentation.

 As an AI Specialist, I've seen how much time developers spend translating ideas into requirements.
-I built AI-Kanban to solve this by integrating **OpenAI (GPT-4o)**, **Anthropic (Claude 3.5)**, and **Google Gemini** directly into the workflow.
+I built SpecFlow AI to solve this by integrating **OpenAI (GPT-4o)**, **Anthropic (Claude 3.5)**, and **Google Gemini** directly into the workflow.

 **✨ Key Features:**
 *   ✍️ **AI Card Assistant**: Intelligent writing aid to help you articulate task descriptions clearly.